BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/lti-filters.md

 # LTI Filters

 In the following I will discuss a special kind of filters, that is, *linear time-invariant filters* because almost all filters you will encounter in [SuperCollider](https://supercollider.github.io/) are based on this type of filters.
-It is recommended that you read section [Z-transform](sec-z-transform) before continuing or that you go back and forth to understand the concept of a Z-transform.
+It is recommended that you read section [$z$-transform](sec-z-transform) before continuing or that you go back and forth to understand the concept of a Z-transform.

 ## What is a Filter?

 A digital filter refers to any electronic or digital system that enhances or reduces frequencies within a signal.
 Broadly speaking, any medium that a signal traverses, regardless of its form, can be considered a filter.
 However, an entity is typically not deemed a filter unless it has the ability to alter the signal in some manner.

 For instance, while speaker wire is not classified as a filter, the speaker itself is, regrettably.
 The production of different vowel sounds in speech mainly involves altering the shape of the oral cavity, which modifies the resonances and consequently the filtering characteristics of the vocal tract.
 Devices such as reverberators, echo units, phase shifters, and speaker crossover networks serve as examples of beneficial filters, whereas the uneven amplification of certain frequencies in a space with poor acoustics illustrates unwanted filtering.

 A digital filter operates on digital signals specifically.
 It involves a computational process that converts one numerical sequence, $x[\cdot]$, into another, $y[\cdot]$.
 Digital filters are capable of replicating the functions of physical filters with a high degree of accuracy.
 Therefore, a digital filter represents a method for transitioning between digital signals.
+It can manifest as a

++ theoretical equation,
-It can manifest as a theoretical equation, a loop within computer software, or a series of interconnected integrated circuit chips.
++ a loop within computer software,
++ or a series of interconnected integrated circuit chips.

 ## Why Learn About Filters?

 Computer musicians frequently incorporate digital filters into each piece of music they produce.
 For instance, achieving a rich, resonant sound from a computer is challenging without the use of digital reverberation.
 However, the potential of digital filters extends far beyond just reverberation.
 They can precisely tailor the sound spectrum to specific needs.

-Despite this, only a handful of musicians are equipped to create the filters they require, even when they have a clear vision of the desired spectral alteration.
-This book aims to support sound designers by providing an overview of the most important filters implemented in [SuperCollider](https://supercollider.github.io/).
+Despite this, only a handful of musicians are equipped to create the filters they require, even when they have a clear vision of the desired spectral alteration and this book aims to support sound designers by providing an overview of the most important filters implemented in [SuperCollider](https://supercollider.github.io/).

 Numerous software options exist for creating digital filters, suggesting that only basic programming skills might be necessary to utilize digital filters effectively.
 While this may hold true for straightforward tasks, a deeper understanding of how digital filters operate is beneficial at all stages of using such software.